dotCMS/docker/referenceImplementations/02-single_node/readme.md

 ```
 where the path before the colon points to the license pack on the host filesystem.

-If you are planning on running this complete stack on a single docker host, you must have at
-least 6GB of RAM dedicated to Docker for all of the containers to run.
-If you are running
+You should have at least 5GB of RAM dedicated to Docker for all of the containers to run.
-this stack for a production system, normal capacity planning is needed to determine the
-amount of resources needed to effeciently handle system load.
+If you are running this stack for a production system, normal capacity planning is needed to determine the amount of resources needed to effeciently handle system load.

 ## docker-compose
 ### startup